 In practice, however, measured trajectories always contain noise, represented as bits that don't match the trajectory of the fitted network.
 We introduced the Minimal Edit Distance from a State of Ignorance (MEDSI) criterion, which minimizes the sum of network encoding and trajectory error bits.
-Like a network encoding bit, adding a trajectory error bit to the model doubles the number of trajectories that can be fitted.
+Like a network encoding bit, adding a trajectory error bit to the model doubles the number of trajectories that are associated with it.
 The optimization problem of minimizing the sum of these bits is computationally hard and there are several approaches to address it.
 The MEDSI concept is based on Kolmogorov Complexity applied to Boolean network inference with noisy trajectories.
-In a recent paper, we described a 0/1 Integer Linear Programming approach and heuristics that can speed it up.
+We have developed several algorithms and tools to compute it, which are provided in the links below.

 Publications:

-Computing Minimal Boolean Models of Gene Regulatory Networks (Conference)
+Computing Minimal Boolean Models of Gene Regulatory Networks

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.